vinniefalco/LuaBridge/README.md

 # LuaBridge

-Luabridge is a lightweight, dependency-free library for binding Lua to C++ which works with Lua revisions starting from 5.1.2.
+LuaBridge is a lightweight, dependency-free library for binding Lua to C++ which works with Lua revisions starting from 5.1.2.

 ## Compiling

-Luabridge compiles correctly in g++ 4, MSVC 7.1, and MSVC 8.0.
-Because of the advanced template features it uses, I can't guarantee Luabridge will compile correctly with anything else, but it is written in standard-compliant C++, so if you have a compliant compiler you *should* be fine.
+LuaBridge compiles correctly in g++ 4, MSVC 7.1, and MSVC 8.0.
+Because of the advanced template features it uses, I can't guarantee LuaBridge will compile correctly with anything else, but it is written in standard-compliant C++, so if you have a compliant compiler you *should* be fine.

 Compiling should be very simple.
 Ensure that Lua is installed and its headers are in your include path.
 If you are using MSVC, load the provided solution file and click build.
-Otherwise, a Makefile is provided; just enter the directory where you have decompressed Luabridge and type `make'.
+Otherwise, a Makefile is provided; just enter the directory where you have decompressed LuaBridge and type `make'.

 One option you may have to set manually is the name of the Lua library.
 On some systems it is called 'lua' (liblua.a, liblua.so) and on others 'lua5.1' (liblua5.1.a, liblua5.1.so).
 Setting the make variable LUA_NAME lets you specify this.
 The default is 'lua'.

-The distributed Luabridge source includes a test application, which serves to verify that everything works as expected, and also demonstrates the code necessary to use each of Luabridge's features.
+The distributed LuaBridge source includes a test application, which serves to verify that everything works as expected, and also demonstrates the code necessary to use each of LuaBridge's features.
 You can run it by clicking Execute (Ctrl+F5) in MSVC after building, or by typing `make test` at the command line.
-(In either case the command should be executed from the directory in which Luabridge was decompressed.)
+(In either case the command should be executed from the directory in which LuaBridge was decompressed.)
 The application will print 'All tests succeeded' if everything worked as expected, or an error message otherwise.

 ## Usage

-Luabridge is based on C++ template metaprogramming.
+LuaBridge is based on C++ template metaprogramming.
 It contains template code to automatically generate at compile-time the various Lua API calls necessary to export your program's classes and functions to the Lua environment.

-You will need to ensure that Luabridge's include directory is in your include path.
-The only file that needs to be included is luabridge.hpp; it will include all the implementation files.
-You will also need to link with libluabridge (release version) or libluabridged (debug version), which will be made in the lib directory.
-These are static libraries containing the small amount of common binary code in Luabridge.
+You will need to ensure that LuaBridge's include directory is in your include path.
+The only file that needs to be included is LuaBridge.hpp; it will include all the implementation files.
+You will also need to link with libLuaBridge (release version) or libLuaBridged (debug version), which will be made in the lib directory.
+These are static libraries containing the small amount of common binary code in LuaBridge.

 ### Registering functions

-If L is a pointer to an instance of lua_State, the following code creates a Luabridge scope for registering C++ functions and classes to L:
+If L is a pointer to an instance of lua_State, the following code creates a LuaBridge scope for registering C++ functions and classes to L:

-	 luabridge::scope s(L);
+	 LuaBridge::scope s(L);

 Functions can then be registered as follows: